pansap99/COBRA/README.md

 ## Method independent pose estimation scoring

-**NOTE**: You can find sample data already present in the designated folders.
+**NOTE**: You can find pre-generated data in the designated folders.

 To score pre-computed estimated poses with COBRA you will need to provide a file in .csv format that contains 2D-3D correspodences and the confidence output of your estimator.
 An example of the structure of the file can be seen below: